awakenedhaki/masterR/playground/toy_data/README.md

 variable and plot that.

 I was googling a bit trying to find at what income range is considered middle class.
-They were all around $45,000 to $120,000, so lets go with that and plot the middle class’s distribution.
+They were all around $45,000 to $120,000, so let’s go with that and plot the middle class’s distribution.

 The first method I show you is quick and dirty way of getting a graph